 - In patients with hypotension and signs of shock:

-- Initiate 1 hour of presentation. within
+- Initiate empiric antibiotic therapy for TSS within 1 hour of presentation.

 - Identify and manage any likely source of infection.